rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

       cluster_domain: <CLUSTER_DOMAIN>
 ```

-3. We also need to update out Pet Battle `pet-battle/test/values.yaml` file to point to the nexus chart repository in OpenShift:
+3. Tekton will push changes to our Helm Chart to Nexus as part of the pipeline.
+Originally we configured our App of Apps to pull from a different chart repository so we also need to update out Pet Battle `pet-battle/test/values.yaml` file to point to the Nexus chart repository deployed in OpenShift.
+Update the `source` as shown below for the `pet-battle-api`:
 <pre>
   # Pet Battle Apps
   pet-battle-api: